 perder la esperanza, rendirse

-If you find phrasal verbs difficult, don't give up.
+If you find phrasal verbs difficult, don't

 GIVE UP